 The purpose-built Centre for Advanced Studies in the Social Sciences, adjacent to the Faculty of Law houses the Departments of Economics, Politics and International Relations, and Sociology and the Centre for Socio-Legal Studies.
-This building also houses the Bodleian Social Science Library and provides exceptional facilities for master’s courses and research students.
+This building also houses the Bodleian Social Science Library and provides exceptional facilities for master’s and research students.

 As one of the major providers of social science research in the UK, the University is one of twenty-one centres of postgraduate excellence accredited by the Economic and Social Research Council (ESRC) as a Doctoral Training Centre.
 ESRC DTC studentships are available in a wide variety of training pathways in the social sciences, for both DPhil and master's-to-DPhil programmes.